Kashishturan/Devops-Project/README.md

 # Devops-Project
-A tic tac toe game in python with a working Graphic User Interface wit the use of tkinter libraray.
+A tic tac toe game in python with a working Graphic User Interface with the use of tkinter libraray.